dodecagone/dotfiles/README.md

   *Pro tip: when editing .config/i3/config, saving and pressing* `mod+Shift+R` *reloads i3 and applies the changes.
 No need to quit reload i3.
 It's great.
 You will use it.*

 # The End
-That's prety much it.
+That's pretty much it.
 Now you have a super basic config that you can customise to your liking.
 The documentation for i3 can be found [here](https://i3wm.org/docs/).

 You can check out [addy-dclxvi's work](https://github.com/addy-dclxvi/i3-starterpack/) for setting up a basic-but-not-too-ugly i3 config, or use my files.